 Office of Electricity Delivery and Energy Reliability, DOE.

-Comments, protests, or requests to intervene must be submitted on or before December 18, 2009.
+Comments, protests, or motions to intervene must be submitted on or before November 19, 2014.

 Director, Permitting and Siting, Office of Electricity Delivery and Energy Reliability.